adiracu/iOS-CallKitIncomingCallNotificationNotUpdatingBug/README.md

 ## Test Scenarios

 The iPhone 12 updates the notification from "Calling" to "Johnny Doe".
-The iPhone 14 does not update the notification, it's always shown as "Calling".
+The iPhone 14 does not update the notification, it's always shown as "Calling" when the screen is turned on.

 1. If the app running in the foreground, screen on -> bug present
 2. If the app running in the foreground, screen locked -> no bug